aditj/aditj.github.io/posts/dossier.md

     - Constraints (e.g. cost constraints on the decision, etc.) $(B_1, B_2, \dots B_q)$
     - Preferences (e.g. historical preferences for the decision, etc.) $(E_1, E_2, \dots E_r)$
     - ... [add more as needed]
 - Model Choice: Ability to choose model differently for each step and for the entire engine.
 Each model is a noisy input-output function.
 The model is more reliable for some tasks and less reliable for others.
 Using different contexts and multiple inference calls with reliable context windows can improve the reliability of the model.
-Each model call is associated with a confidence score.
+- [To be decided] Each model call is associated with a confidence score.
 The confidence score is 0.5 by default and is updated based on a) hueristics, b) user feedback c) known failure modes of the model d) observations from the context and the output.

 The pipeline is implemented in the following way: